-Default privilege sets that are available with version Manager.
+The following table lists the default and custom privilege sets that are available with Version Manager.
 Remember that only the SuperUser and Unlimited privilege sets are provided with the command-line interface.
 The remaining privilege sets are provided as samples that can be viewed using the desktop client.
 The table also lists the base, composite, and other privilege sets that comprise the default privilege sets.